civican/legisinfo/44-1/bills/C-69/bill_text.md

 Paragraph 4(b) of the `Borrowing Authority Act` is replaced by the following:

-the total amount of money borrowed by way of the issue and sale of Canada Mortgage Bonds that are guaranteed by the Canada Mortgage and Housing Corporation, **except if they are purchased by the Minister and are not resold, other than for the purpose of providing a source of temporary liquidity**, and
+the total amount of money borrowed by way of the issue and sale of Canada Mortgage Bonds that are guaranteed by the Canada Mortgage and Housing Corporation, except if they are purchased by the Minister and are not resold, other than for the purpose of providing a source of temporary liquidity, and

 #### Coordinating Amendments